Geeksltd/GCop/Rules/GCop104.md

 ## Rule description
-the empty partials should not be overwritten if they already exist (they're meant to be customized by developers).
+The empty partials should not be overwritten if they already exist (they're meant to be customized by developers).

 ## Example 1
 ```csharp